cloudyspells/PSWattTime/.github/ISSUE_TEMPLATE/4-question-support.md

 ---
 name: "❓ Question or Support Request"
 about: "Questions and requests for support."
-title: ""
+title: "Support question:"
-labels: "Type: Question"
+labels: ["question"]
 assignees: webtonize

 ---